RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-networks-0.1.0.md

 The payment status is `paid` if `balance >= expectedAmount` The payment status is `pending` otherwise.

+## Conditions

+We have to add a new condition to the [cancellation event from the Request logic](../../request-logic/specs/request-logic-specification.md#Cancel)

+The cancellation is only valid if the `balance` is 0 at the time of the cancellation. (see [here](../../advanced-logic/specs/payment-networks-0.1.0.md))

 ## Warnings

 | Warning                     | Condition                                                                                         |